 Contact DataSpan for Effective Cooling Solutions

 Calculating your data center cooling needs is crucial to maintaining properly functioning equipment.
-DataSpan has over 40 years of experience in the IT industry.
+DataSpan has 50 years of experience in the IT industry.
 We are equipped to calculate your cooling needs and design, install and maintain proper cooling systems that meet your specific requirements.

 Alex von Hassler’s long term focus is the continued testing, learning, and deployment of modern IT solutions.
 During his years as a DataSpan team member, his responsibilities grew from managing Salesforce CRM to improving system security, creating marketing initiatives, as well as providing continued support to the highly motivated and experienced team in an ever-changing industry.
 As DataSpan evolves to provide the best-fitting IT solutions to its customers, Alex von Hassler continues to hone his skills in the world of web-based ERP systems, security, and best customer engagement practices.
 Empowering such a dynamic team with the right tools provides him with enormous gratification.